ashutoshmjain/gita/src/thought.md

 ----

-Invocation of the primal force, at neural levels, is an invitation to conflicting "thoughts" - to play all their cards.
-They fight, and they scheme against each other; or in favor of some.
-They hallucinate in groups and then more subgroups.
-They leave one sometimes fully vibrant, other times almost dead.  `Krishna Dwaipayana` was destined to churn thousands of insights from sages (`Rishies`) - old and new.
-Most of the time collectively converging onto "truth" but many other times conflicting.
-He catalogued their wisdom into four foundational spoken volumes - the `Vedas`.
-For this legendary work, he was conferred the coveted title in literature - `Ved Vyasa` (the chief editor of Vedas).

-This work, in itself, was virtuous enough to dedicate many lives; though `Dwaipayana` was just getting started !
-He was waiting for a divine [^divine] prompt.
-His purpose was to welcome the full-incarnation [^8th] of `Vishnu`, understand the wisdom 'as is', and preserve it in human mind through one of the most potent narratives ever told - [Bhagvad Gita](./bhagvadGita.md) - centerpiece of `Mahabharata`.

-> As a complimentary gift, to ensure everyone had fair access - anywhere anytime - he ushered humanity from spoken word to the written text - a new experiential universe of narratives.
-It was like commissioning the hypertext internet of that time.
-The immensity of his purpose, rightfully so, made him one of the immortal-eights [^immortals] in Hindu tradition.

-In addition to the poetic excellence, `Gita` conjectured a new way of life - action orientation - `Karm Yoga` - the method to transmit value beyond the physical laws of nature.
-The big idea was - actions we do in this virtual world carry forward (or backwards) to the continuum with us.
-And that we instantiate into a new immersive narrative (new life) based on the sum total of our accrued `Karmik` collection.
-This idea was that central soul that made `Mahabharata` more than a narrative.
-It was probably the simplicity of the model - the reincarnation based on balanced ledger of `Karma` - that kept the readers glued.

-The intriguing question is, how did `Dwaipayana` manage to write such epic(s) at a time when scribing, in itself, was a challenge? — there was no spell check, no grammar support!
+How did `Dwaipayana` manage to write such epic(s) at a time when scribing, in itself, was a challenge? — there was no spell check, no grammar support!
 In fact, Sanskrit Grammar [^panini] was not even formalized yet.
 And of-course there was no computer.
 Not even a type-writer!

-The legend says, `Bramha` (the embodiment of `Bramh` in human form), in his infinite wisdom, pointed  `Dwaipayana` to `Siva's`[^siva] son `Ganesa`[^ganesa] (the elephant God). `Adi Parva` describes this story in all its poetical glory.
-Translated by `Kisari Mohan Ganguly (1896)`, here is an excerpt -
+The legend says, `Bramha`, in his infinite wisdom, pointed  `Dwaipayana` to `Siva's`[^siva] son `Ganesa`[^ganesa] (the elephant God). `Adi Parva` describes this story in all its poetical glory.
+Here is an excerpt from `Kisari Mohan Ganguly's` translation -

 <div style="padding-left:40px;font-size:0.9em;">